-Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies
+Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies¶

 Tip

-Check out these 2 documents from Microsoft for more info and basics:
+Check out these 2 documents from Microsoft for more info and basics: * PowerShell Constrained Language Mode

 Below are the required steps to enable Script Enforcement and allow a PowerShell module to run in Constrained Language Mode, if its code meets the requirements of it.

-Signing the PowerShell Module files
+Signing the PowerShell Module files¶

-The PowerShell module that you intend to use in Constrained Language Mode must be completely signed, that means all of its .psm1 and .psd1 files must be signed by a code signing certificate.
+The PowerShell module that you intend to use in Constrained Language Mode must be completely signed, that means all of its .psm1

-Type of Certificate to Use to Sign the PowerShell Module Files
+Type of Certificate to Use to Sign the PowerShell Module Files¶

 The Code Signing certificate you're going to use to sign the PowerShell module files with can be a self-signed certificate or a certificate from a trusted certification authority (CA).

-Making the System Trust the Certificate
+Making the System Trust the Certificate¶

 If the certificate you used to sign the PowerShell module files with is from a trusted certification authority (CA) and the root certificate of that CA exists in the "Trusted Root Certification Authorities" store of either the Local Machine or Current User certificate store, then you're good to go, but if the certificate is self-signed, you need to add the certificate's root certificate to either of those locations.

-For instance, if you generated a Code Signing certificate from Windows Server Active Directory Certificate Services, and you used that certificate to sign the PowerShell module files, you need to export the root certificate containing the public key, to a .cer file and then add it to one of the locations mentioned earlier.
+file and then add it to one of the locations mentioned earlier.
 Adding the leaf certificate, which is the one you used to sign the module files with, to those locations, will not count and won't allow the signed PowerShell module to run in Constrained Language Mode.

-Base Policy Requirements
+Base Policy Requirements¶

-The WDAC (Application Control) base policy you're going to deploy must have 0 Enabled:UMCI and it must not have the 11 Disabled:Script Enforcement rule options.
+The App Control base policy you're going to deploy must have 0 Enabled:UMCI

-How to Create a Supplemental Policy to Allow the Certificate(s)
+How to Create a Supplemental Policy to Allow the Certificate(s)¶

 Adding the Certificate's Signer rule to the Kernel-mode Signing Scenario does not allow the modules signed by that certificate to run, which is expected.